 - spices - cumin, ground red pepper or sweet paprika

 - black pepper - so this soup is a bit spicy.
-The recipe calls for 1 tsp of black pepper but if you're serving it to young children or you don't like it spicy, feel free to reduce the amount of pepper to ¼ or ½ tsp
+The recipe calls for 1 teaspoon of black pepper but if you're serving it to young children or you don't like it spicy, feel free to reduce the amount of pepper to ¼ or ½ tsp

 - chives - optional